 Here are a few questions that you may want to ask your Veterinarian on your first visit:

 - What are the services you offered?
-What is the office capabilities?
+What are the office capabilities?

 - How to contact the staff if there is an emergency?
 Is emergency care available after hours, on weekends or during holidays?